P4blo0o0/neurostiv-framework/docs/protocol-v1.1.en.md

 **© 2024 DesignHumanAI.
 All Rights Reserved.**

-This implementation protocol contains the proprietary operational mechanics, role definitions, and system interaction specifications for the Neurostiv Framework.
+This document constitutes the official implementation protocol for the Neurostiv Framework.
+It defines proprietary operational mechanisms, role specifications, and system interaction standards intended for licensed enterprise and strategic partners.

-## Access to the Protocol
+## Protocol Access

-The Neurostiv Protocol is a commercial-grade implementation framework available under license to enterprise partners and strategic collaborators.
+The Neurostiv Implementation Protocol is provided under commercial license.
+Access is restricted to authorized enterprise and strategic partners.

-*   **To explore the conceptual foundation and benefits of the Neurostiv Framework,** please refer to our open-source [Extended Guide](https://github.com/designhumanai/neurostiv-framework/blob/main/docs/extended-guide-v1.0.en.md).
+* **Conceptual Foundation & Benefits:** For an overview of Neurostiv’s principles, architecture, and strategic advantages, refer to our open-source [Extended Guide](https://github.com/designhumanai/neurostiv-framework/blob/main/docs/extended-guide-v1.0.en.md).
-*   **To inquire about licensing, partnership, or acquiring the complete protocol,** please initiate a discussion in our [GitHub Discussions](https://github.com/designhumanai/neurostiv-framework/discussions) board under **"Strategic Partnerships"** or contact us directly.
+* **Licensing, Partnership, or Full Protocol Requests:** Initiate a discussion in our [GitHub Discussions](https://github.com/designhumanai/neurostiv-framework/discussions) board under **"Strategic Partnerships"** or contact us directly.

-## For Our Community
+## Community Commitment

-We remain committed to open knowledge sharing.
-While the core implementation engine is commercial, we continue to develop open-source tools, templates, and guides to advance the field of human-AI collaboration.
+DesignHumanAI remains committed to the open sharing of knowledge.
+While the core implementation engine is proprietary, we actively develop open-source tools, templates, and guidelines to foster innovation and advance the field of human–AI collaboration.

-Thank you for your understanding and interest in Neurostiv.
+We appreciate your interest in Neurostiv and your commitment to advancing human–AI systems responsibly.

 — The DesignHumanAI Team